epurpur/PythonWebScraping/WedDriverInstall.md

 #### Step 3: Move into your working directory

 Unzip the file you just downloaded and move it into your working directory.
 In this workshop we are working in the ***PythonWebScraping-master*** folder.
 All you have to do is drag it in there.
+We will reference this file later in our code.